Monday, March 5, 2012

 The Dust of Words Would Smother Me

-Years back, I used Sparknotes for my study guide which includes a plot summary, character study and notes on major themes and symbols.
+Back in college, I used Sparknotes for my study guide which includes a plot summary, character study and notes on major themes and symbols.
 But I try not to be affected with structured analysis.
 To me, a narrative invites and escapes interpretation.

 Something will often excite me about a book.
-For Anna Karenina, (re-reading and oh, long read,) its depiction of issues in 19th Centrury Russia, and thus quite daunting -- but the first sentence is of course inviting and itself a study in the best-known openings of any novel:
+For Anna Karenina, (re-reading and oh, long read,) its depiction of issues in 19th Century Russia, and thus quite daunting -- but the first sentence is of course inviting and itself a study in the best-known openings of any novel: "All happy families are alike; each unhappy family is unhappy in its own way."

 Such a pronouncement, holds the promise of a narration that will illuminate.
 It kept my night lamp burning.